Repairs and maintenance

 Repairs are categorised as High Priority or By Appointment.

-At the moment we’re experiencing some delays with repairs due to material and contractor shortages.
+At the moment we’re experiencing some delays with repairs due to Covid, and material and contractor shortages.
 You can find out more here.

 We will continue to prioritise repairs that have an impact on your safety or security, but you may find that routine repairs take a little longer to complete.
 If there’s a delay with your repair, we will let you know.